CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 In this melody, we will look at how FP rescues us from the pitfalls by shifting our focus on to the "what" than on to the "how".
 We will contrast how it simplifies the approach to concurrency and parallelism by raising the level of abstraction to a point where the shift in focus on the code is achieved at a conceptual domain level, rather than worrying about the associated plumbing (and boiler-plate) to get there.

-Also, etymologically the structure of concurrent code has been different from the structure of sequential code.
+Etymologically the structure of concurrent code has been different from the structure of sequential code.
 But, we shall see how FP can be leveraged to provide a syntactic layer with async-await using a library or within a language  to make the structure of sequential code and parallel code look similar.

 **BRAHMA** We will demonstrate this using problem statement - Given a latitude and longitude of a place, we want to get the following details: